-Major Area s of Unit Questions to Ask Y/N Repairs Needed 29.
+Major Areas of Unit Questions to Ask Y/N Repairs Needed Health and Safety 29.
 Is there a working smoke detector on each level of the unit?
-Health and Safety 30.
-Are smoke detectors installed on walls at least 4" but not more than 12" from ceiling?
+30. Are smoke detectors installed on walls at least 4" but not more than 12" from ceiling?
 Are smoke detectors installed on ceilings at least 4" from the wall?
 Are smoke detectors installed in each sleeping room and on each floor, including basement?
 Interior of Unit 31.
 Is unit free of any evidence of insect or rodent infestation?
 32. Is unit free of any evidence of mold or mildew?
-33. Do all burners on the stovetop ignite, does the oven work and are knobs present?
-34. Does refrigerator/freezer cool properly?
+Appliances 33.
+Do all burners on the stovetop ignite, does the oven work and are knobs present?
+34. Does refrigerator/freezercool properly?
 35. Is refrigerator/freezer large enough for the family occupying the unit?
 36. Is there at least one exterior window in each bedroom and in the living room?
-F 1 1 1 Windows 37.
+Exterior of Unit 37.
 Do windows open, close and lock properly?
-Exterior of Unit 38 38.
-Is unit free of any cracked, broken or leaky windows?
-39. Is roof free of leaks?
-Other 40.
-Are gutters firmly attached?
+38. Is unit free of any cracked, broken or leaky windows?
+Other 39.
+Is roof free of leaks?
+40. Are gutters firmly attached?